 Acid Jazz

 Acid jazz is a fusion of jazz fusion, funk, hip-hop, and urban dance music.
-Its improvisational, percussion-heavy, and predominantly live orientation is largely influenced by jazz, while its commitment to an ongoing rhythmic groove is influenced by funk, hip-hop, and urban-dance music.
-The form’s evolution is closely linked to the ongoing hybridization of a diverse range of related styles (e.g., alternative dance, ambient house, jazz-rap, soul-jazz, trip-hop, trip-jazz, etc.).
+Its improvisational, percussion-heavy, and predominantly live orientation is largely influenced by jazz, while its commitment to an ongoing rhythmic groove is shaped by funk, hip-hop, and urban dance music.
+The form’s evolution is closely linked to the ongoing hybridization of diverse styles (e.g., alternative dance, ambient house, jazz-rap, soul-jazz, trip-hop, trip-jazz).

 Discover next: The 10 Best Acid Jazz Albums